DavideViolante/DavideViolante/README.md

 ## Ciao! 👋

-I'm Davide, a Tech Lead from Italy :it: with a MSc in Computer Engineering 🎓
+I'm Davide, a remote Tech Lead from Italy :it: with a MSc in Computer Engineering 🎓

 ### Technologies I love